NethServer/nethserver-cockpit/docs/docs/api/system-backup.md

 #### restore-backup-config

 Execute a configuration restore.
-The `name` field should contain the id of configuration backup to restore.
 The `InstallPackages` field can be `enabled` or `disabled`.

 The `data` backup can contain multiple information based on the `mode` field.